 What To Pack

-Soft luggage
+Soft Luggage

 Namibian roads are notoriously rough and bags tend to bounce around in vehicles.
 For this reason, we recommend soft bags or backpacks, as there is generally less wear and tear.
-Namibian lodges and campsites are also still quite rustic, and wheelie suitcase do not fair so well, so best to bring a bag that is easy to carry.
+Namibian lodges and campsites are also still quite rustic, and wheelie suitcases do not fair so well, so best to bring a bag that is easy to carry.

 We are doing everything we can to reduce our environmental impact and this includes reducing the use of single use plastic bottles.
 Water in Namibia is generally safe to drink as it is sourced from underground, but if you prefer to drink bottled water then we encourage you to buy 5L bottles to refill your individual drink bottles.
 The empty 5L bottles can then be reused or recycled.

-Power banks
+Power Banks

-Whilst many of our vehicles allow for USB charging, and all lodges, and many campsites offer electricity to recharge, you may find that in all the excitement and using your cellphone as a camera the batteries deplete quicker than expected.
+Whilst many of our vehicles allow for USB charging, and all lodges, and many campsites offer electricity to recharge, you may find that in all the excitement and using your cell phone as a camera the batteries deplete quicker than expected.
 Small portable power banks can be very handy in these moments to ensure you don’t miss a photographic opportunity.

-Whilst a headlamp is essential on camping tours, a torch, or the torch app on your cellphone, is highly recommended for all kinds of travel in Namibia.
+Whilst a headlamp is essential on camping tours, a torch, or the torch app on your cell phone, is highly recommended for all kinds of travel in Namibia.
 This could be handy when returning to your room after dinner, or finding your way to/from the waterholes in Etosha.

 Binoculars